This blog post is all about the best Bucharest travel guide.

 The portions here were huge and the food very tasty.
 If you’re visiting Therme Spa, I’d definitely recommend eating here.

-This will be a short overview as I have a more in-depth, separate blog post, but see a quick list below of things to see and do in Bucharest, Romania:
+This will be a short overview as I have a more in-depth, separate blog post about the best things to do in Bucharest, but see a quick list below of things to see and do in Bucharest, Romania:

 - Carturesti Carusel Bookstore (one of the prettiest bookstores I’ve ever seen)